Dr. Atmika Paudel, PhD says... The comparison information presented here about candida yeast enzymes and their safety is

-In order to you to get the full understanding of how these candida yeast enzymes work, it is best that you go read the enzymes for yeast page that can be accessed from the main menu under Treatment, Enzyme Therapy.
+In order to get the full understanding of how these candida yeast enzymes work, it is best that you go read the "Enzymes for Yeast" page that can be accessed from the main menu under Treatment, Enzyme Therapy.

 Reading the "Structure of Candida" under The Basics tab would be a good idea as well.

 If you've already done your research and just want to know what the best enzymes are for treating yeast infections, read on.

-There are many candida yeast enzymes for yeast formulas on the market today but I only want to take a look at the three most popular.
-They are:
+There are many Candida yeast enzymes for yeast formulas on the market today but take a look at the four most popular.

 Candex contains cellulase, hemicellulase, amylase, invertase and glucoamylase.
-It does not contain any protease to eat the mannoproteins and nucleus, lipase to eat the fatty acid lipids, or serrapeptase to eat the fibrinogen in the biofilm.
+It does not contain any protease to eat the mannoproteins and nucleus, lipase to eat the fatty acid lipids, or serrapeptase or serratiopeptidase to eat the fibrinogen in the biofilm.

 Because Candex does not contain a fibrinogen, protein or fat eating enzyme it is therefore incomplete and would not be my first choice.

 contains a Cellulase Thera-blend to eat the cell wall and a Protease